 - OR -

-What’s the Difference Between At-Home Treatment and Outpatient Rehab?
+What’s The Difference Between At-Home Treatment And Outpatient Rehab?

-Outpatient rehabilitation for a substance use disorder lets patients continue living at home but requires them to check into treatment at scheduled times, sometimes every day.
+Outpatient rehabilitation for an SUD lets patients continue living at home but requires them to check into treatment at scheduled times, sometimes every day.
 Patients may receive MAT, undergo therapy, and create a continuing care plan.
 The main difference between at-home treatment and outpatient rehab is that at-home treatment does not require someone to travel to a facility.
 The treatment is brought to their doorstep.
 Daily check-ins are there to hold patients accountable, and some may submit to urine screening or GPS tracking.
 These extra measures work as a way to hold patients responsible and to not seek out drugs or alcohol once their last session of the day is over.

 At-home treatment may not be the best plan for someone with a severe addiction.
 An inpatient rehabilitation facility will likely be the safest and most successful option for certain individuals.
 However, recovery is a life-long journey and at-home treatment is an option to continue treatment while maintaining life’s other responsibilities.
 At-home treatment can be a cost-effective option, with some programs charging about $38,000 for an entire year.
 Insurance may cover part or all of treatment.